Are Lawnmower Blades Heat Treated?

 Generally speaking, lawnmower blades are heat-treated and also tempered because this reduces their brittleness and makes them long-lasting, stronger, and less prone to wear and tear.

-Why is this so important? -Tempering enables the blades to be used against harder and uneven terrains, which is a common occurrence when mowing lawns, without snapping easily.
+Why is this so important?
+Tempering enables the blades to be used against harder and uneven terrains, which is common when mowing lawns, without snapping easily.

 Therefore, by choosing tempered lawnmower blades, you invest in a blade that will last for years to come and one that can maintain its power!